Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Why update counterMap inside the OLI loop?

 If 3 OLIs insert at once on same Opportunity without updating the Map, all 3 get the same serial number (duplicate!).
-Updating the Map after each OLI gives sequential 4,5,6 in the same batch transaction.
+Updating the Map after each OLI gives sequential 4,5,6 in the same batch.

-"I wrote a before insert trigger on OLI that queries the Opportunity counter, increments per OLI (updating the Map after each to handle bulk inserts correctly), sets Serial_No__c directly on Trigger.new — no OLI DML needed since it's before insert — then updates Opportunity counter in one DML.
+"I wrote a before insert trigger on OLI that queries the Opportunity counter, increments per OLI updating the Map after each to handle bulk inserts, sets Serial_No__c directly on Trigger.new — no OLI DML since it's before insert — then updates Opportunity counter in one DML.
 Counter never decreases on delete so sequence is always forward.
 1 SOQL, 1 DML."

 Q

 Create Total Quantity and Available Quantity fields on Product2.
-When an OLI is inserted, update, or deleted — deduct/adjust/restore the Product's Available Quantity accordingly.
+When an OLI is inserted, updated, or deleted — deduct/adjust/restore the Product's Available Quantity accordingly.

-Insert: deduct full new quantity.
-Update: deduct only the difference (newQty - oldQty).
-Delete: restore full old quantity.
-Use System.TriggerOperation enum to handle each case cleanly.
+Three different scenarios — Insert: deduct full new qty.
+Update: deduct only difference (newQty - oldQty).
+Delete: restore full old qty.
+Use

 (after insert, after update, after delete) {